PuddletownDesign/Linux-Setups/local-development-server-with-virtualbox.md

 alias share='sudo mount -t vboxsf -o uid=$UID,gid=$(id -g) Sites /var/www'
 ```

-You folder should now be mounted and in place of the `/var/www` folder.
+Your folder should now be mounted and in place of the `/var/www` folder.

 You can test this by going to `/var/www` and creating a test file.
 You will see it pop up on the host side.